-In addition to potential grant funds, your business may also be able to take advantage of the Solar Investment Tax Credit (ITC).* This tax credit currently allows businesses to lower their tax bill by 26% of the full system cost, but this benefit is decreasing.
-In January of 2021, it will step down to 22% and then steps down even further to 10% in 2022.
+In addition to potential grant funds, your business may also be able to take advantage of the Solar Investment Tax Credit (ITC).* This tax credit currently allows businesses to lower their tax bill by 30% of the full system cost.

 Businesses that go solar can also utilize accelerated depreciation–allowing you to quickly recover costs associated with a solar investment, and shorten your payback period.
 When businesses are able to combine a REAP Grant with the solar tax credit and accelerated depreciation, it adds up to big savings — as much as 70% for some of our clients!